Adrien Dumont de Chassart betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Adrien Dumont de Chassart missed the cut at the Sony Open in Hawaii in 2024, shooting 10-over.
-He'll return to Waialae Country Club Jan.
-15-18 looking to improve his performance at the 2026 Sony Open in Hawaii.
+Adrien Dumont de Chassart missed the cut at 10-over the last time he played in this tournament.
+He'll tee off at Waialae Country Club Jan.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Dumont de Chassart's recent history at the Sony Open in Hawaii